-In May, 1873, a hot-headed James Dolan attempted to shoot and kill a Fort Stanton Captain named James Randlett.
+In May 1873, a hot-headed James Dolan attempted to shoot and kill a Fort Stanton Captain named James Randlett.
 This would be just one of the reasons for the demise of the profitable L. G. Murphy & Co. store at Fort Stanton.
 In the meantime, Murphy’s partner, Emil Fritz, was diagnosed with kidney disease, sold his interest to Murphy and returned to his native home in Germany.
-On September, 1873, L. G. Murphy & Co. was evicted from Fort Stanton, partly due to Dolan’s confrontation with Captain Randlett, but due to accusations of price gauging and scamming the local Mescalero-Apache of the supplies they were supposed to be providing.
+In September 1873, L. G. Murphy & Co. was evicted from Fort Stanton, partly due to Dolan’s confrontation with Captain Randlett, as well as accusations of price gouging and scamming the local Mescalero-Apache of the supplies they were supposed to be providing.
 Amazingly; however, Murphy did not lose his government contracts and quickly made plans to establish a new business in Lincoln, New Mexico.

 Construction soon began on a two-story building for the new L. G. Murphy & Co.
 Store, which took on the nickname of “The House.”
 In April of 1874, former clerk, James Dolan, bought into the business and the store, now called “Murphy & Dolan Mercantile and Banking,” officially opened for business.
 Murphy was once again able to obtain lucrative government contacts, this time with Fort Sumner, and continued his crooked business practices.
 In an area thriving with cattle, land speculation and mining, the business was immensely profitable, and with its political ties, the “House” monopolized the region’s economy.